ACME-Climate/acme_processflow/source/configuration.rst

 Project Path
 ------------
-The project_path is the root directory for your processflow run.
+The project_path is the root directory for your processflow run on your local machine.
 All the input and output is stored by default under this directory.
 This can be a new directory, or one that already exists.
+If you like, you can pre-stage your data (for example if your machine doesnt have a globus node) under <project_path>/input/<data_type>

 Source Path
 -----------
-The source_path is the location of your remote data source.
+The source_path is the location of your data on the remote machine.
 This is the path on the remote machine that created the model output.
 If running from local pre-staged data, this key is ignored.

 Short Term Archive
 ------------------